Gustav Meyrink: Fame

 "Völkisch" journalist Albert Zimmermann (1873-1933) described Meyrink as "one of the cleverest and most dangerous opponents of the German nationalist ideal.
 He will influence – and corrupt – thousands upon thousands, just as Heine did".
 In 1916 Des deutschen Spießers Wunderhorn was banned in Austria.

 By 1920 Meyrink's financial affairs improved so that he bought a villa in Starnberg.
 The villa became known as "The House at the Last Lantern" after the name of the house from The Golem.
 There he and his family lived for the next eight years and two more works – The White Dominican and Meyrink's longest novel The Angel of the West Window – were written.

 In 1927 Meyrink formally converted to Mahayana Buddhism.

 Death

-The name "Fortunat" did not bring much luck to Meyrink's son: during the winter of 1931, while skiing, he seriously injured his backbone and for the rest of his life he was confined to his armchair.
-On 12 July, at the age of 24, he committed suicide – at the same age his father was going to do it.
+During the winter of 1931, while skiing, Meyrink's son seriously injured his backbone and for the rest of his life he was confined to his armchair.
+On 12 July 1932, at the age of 24, he committed suicide – at the same age that his father considered doing it.
 Meyrink survived his son by half a year.
 He died on 4 December 1932 in Starnberg, Bavaria, Germany.
+In his final days he was suffering from acute shortness of breath as a result of dropsy.
+His wife reported that he told her that he wanted to die quite consciously (Ich will ganz bewusst sterben).
+He then removed his shirt, spread his arms and died looking out a window at the rising sun.
 He is buried in Starnberg Cemetery.